Today I want to show you how to make money as an Amazon affiliate by showing 8 amazing examples, some from myself and from others who do it actively.

 To help you with this, I’ll give you 3 niche examples and exactly how you should set them up.
 Ideally you SHOULD read the article I put up on how to make a niche business because in a way, this article is going to explain almost the same thing.

 If you decide to read it first before going further with THIS article, then you may notice my approach does not mimic a typical e-commerce website.
 I focus on niche and content creation and then selling products through that.
 I am not a fan of setting up some kind of store, although you CAN do this.
 But I personally find conversions are better when people find the right article on your site that leads them into the RIGHT product they want.
 That’s one of the foundations.

-This is what you do: Your job is to apply the training and strategies from my above article, but just insert these niche examples instead.
+This is what you do: Your job is to apply the training and strategies from this article, but just insert these niche examples instead.
 So while in that article, I used dog training as the niche, just change the topic and repeat the same strategies.
 Remember, USE that article.
 It is CRITICAL for you to understand this tutorial.

-Niche 1: Fish oils.
+Fish oils.
 Health improvement is a major niche topic and within it, you’ll often find that fish oils come up.
 Set up a niche website where you review different types of fish oil supplements.